Eczema on hands

 Eczema is a common skin condition that affects people of all ages and backgrounds.
 It is commonly characterised by dry, itchy, and inflamed skin that can be uncomfortable and even painful.

-It is important to become aware of the various types of eczema, because each type of eczema has their own unique treatments and triggers.
-This article details the various types, how to prevent or treat eczema, and where it occurs on the body.
+It is important to become aware of the various types of eczema, because each one has their own unique treatments and triggers.
+This article details different types of eczema, how to prevent and treat eczema, and where it occurs on the body.

 What is eczema?

-The term "eczema" covers various non-infectious inflammatory skin changes.
-They are often manifested by reddened and itchy areas of skin.
-Eczema is commonly referred to as ‘dermatitis’, however, this is incorrect.
-Eczema is actually a group of skin conditions under the umbrella of dermatitis.
+Eczema - also known medically as atopic dermatitis - covers various non-infectious inflammatory skin changes.
+They are often manifested by reddened, dry and itchy areas of skin.
+Eczema is commonly referred to as ‘dermatitis’, however, this is incorrect and can be misleading.
+Eczema is a group of skin conditions under the umbrella of dermatitis.

 The typical symptoms of eczema include: